Le Méridien Fisherman's Cove is situated in the southern part of Beau Vallon bay.

 Attitude towards children: Children are welcome at Le Méridien Fisherman's Cove.

-Equipment: Cots and highchairs provided for younger visitors.
+Equipment: Cots and highchairs provided for younger visitors on request.

 Generally recommended for children: Le Méridien Fisherman's Cove is predominantly adult-focused - but its swimming pool, beach access, buffet meals and helpful staff make it a good island option for families capable of entertaining their own children.